andrtell/basic-vm/README.md

 - The Podman equivalent of a Docker daemon will be installed and started.
 - All network traffic will be blocked except for port 22 (SSH).

-## Before you start
+## Create a VM

-Create a new machine with your favourite cloud provider running `Ubuntu 22.04 LTS`.
+Create a new VM with your favourite cloud provider running `Ubuntu 22.04 LTS`.

-This repo (and README) assumes a you can login to the remote machine as `root`.
+This repo (and README) assumes you have `root` access to the remote machine.

 Some cloud providers provide a user with `sudo` rights instead of a `root` user.

-This README uses `~/.ssh/id_ed25519-root` as the filename for the `root` private-key file.
-You can use any filename.
+This README assumes the filename `~/.ssh/id_ed25519-root` for the `root` private-key file.

 ## Local setup